Brick Court Chambers

 • Add To Shortlisth

-He won the Chambers & Partners Bar Awards as Competition Junior of the Year in 2020 and 2023.
+He won the Chambers & Partners Bar Awards as Competition Junior of the Year in 2020 and in 2023.
+He is the only junior ranked as “Star Individual” in competition law in Chambers & Partners UK Bar 2026.

-David is the co-author of Whish and Bailey’s Competition Law (10th edition, 2021), and a general editor of Bellamy & Child’s European Union Competition Law (8th edition, 2019).
+David is the co-author of Whish and Bailey’s Competition Law (11th edition, 2024).
 He is also a Professor of Practice in Competition Law at King's College London.

 Expand All